theforeman/theforeman.org/security.md

 #### <a id="2014-3491"></a>CVE-2014-3491: stored cross site scripting (XSS) in notification dialogs

-When resources (e.g. a host group) was saved or deleted through the web UI, the name of the resource would be evaluated unsafely inside the notification popup, allowing a cross site scripting (XSS) attack against the user changing the resource.
+When resources (e.g. a host group) were saved or deleted through the web UI, the name of the resource would be evaluated unsafely inside the notification popup, allowing a cross site scripting (XSS) attack against the user changing the resource.

 Thanks to Adam Salah of the Red Hat Satellite 6 QE Team for discovering this issue.